Codecademy/EventHub/README.md

 ## Server

 ### Key observations & design decisions
-Our goal is to build something usable on a single machine with reasonably large SSD drive.
+Our goal is to build something usable on a single machine with a reasonably large SSD drive.
 Let's say, hypothetically, the server receives 100M events monthly (might cost you few thousand dollars per month to use SAAS provider), and each event is 500 bytes without compression.
-In the situation, storing all the events likely only takes you few hundreds GB to store all your data with compression, and chances are, only data in recent months are of interest.
+In this situation, storing all the events likely only takes you few hundreds GB with compression, and chances are, only the data in recent months are of interest.

 Also, to efficiently run basic funnel and cohort queries without filtering, only two forward indices are needed, event index sharded by event types and event index sharded by users.
-Therefore, our strategy is to make those two indices as small as possible to fit in memory, and if the client want to do filtering for events, we build a bloomfilter rejects most of the non exact-match.
-Imagine we are running another hypothetical query while assuming both indices and the bloomfilters can be fitted in memory.
-Say there are 1M events that cannot rejected and need to hit the disk, assuming each SSD disk read is 16 microseconds, we are talking about sub-minute query time, while assuming none of the data are in memory.
-In practice, the situation is likely much better as we cache all the recently hit records, and most of the queries likely only concern about most recent data.
+Therefore, our strategy is to make those two indices as small as possible to fit in memory, and if the client wants to do filtering for events, we build a bloomfilter to reject most of the non exact-match.
+Imagine we are running another hypothetical query while assuming both indices and the bloomfilters can be fit in memory.
+Say there are 1M events that cannot be rejected and need to hit the disk, assuming each SSD disk read is 16 microseconds, we are talking about sub-minute query time, while assuming none of the data are in memory.
+In practice, this situation is likely much better as we cache all the recently hit records, and most of the queries likely only care the most recent data.

-To simplify the design of the server and store indices compactly so that they will fit in memory, we made the following two assumptions.
+To simplify the design of the server and store indices compactly so that they fit in memory, we made the following two assumptions.

-1. Times are associated to the events by the server when received
+1. Times are associated to events when the server receives the an event
 2. Date is the finest level of granularity

-With the above two assumptions, we can rely on server generated monotonically increasing id to maintain the total order for the events.
-In addition, as long as we track the id of the first event in any given date, we do not need to store the time information in the indices (which greatly reduce the size of the indices).
+With the above two assumptions, we can rely on the server generated monotonically increasing id to maintain the total order for the events.
+In addition, as long as we track the id of the first event in any given date, we do not need to store the time information in the indices (which greatly reduces the size of the indices).
 The direct implication for those assumptions are, first, if the client chose to cache some events locally and sent them later, the timing for those events will be recorded as the server receives them, not when the user made those actions; second, though the server maintains the total ordering of all events, it cannot answer questions like what is the conversion rate for the given funnel between 2pm and 3pm on a given date.

-Lastly, for both indices, since they are sharded by event types or users, we expect the size of the indices can be significantly further reduced with proper compression.
+Lastly, for both indices, since they are sharded by event types or users, we can expect the size of the indices to reduce significantly with proper compression.

 ### Architecture
 At the highest level, `com.codecademy.evenhub.web.EventHubHandler` is the main entry point.
 It runs a [Jetty](http://www.eclipse.org/jetty) server, reflectively collects supported commands under `com.codecademy.evenhub.web.commands`, handles JSONP request transparently, handles requests to static resources like the dashboard, and most importantly, act as a proxy which translates http request and respones to and from method calls to `com.codecademy.evenhub.EventHub`.

 `com.codecademy.evenhub.EventHub` can be thought of as a facade to the key components of `UserStorage`, `EventStorage`, `ShardedEventIndex`, `DatedEventIndex`, `UserEventIndex` and `PropertiesIndex`.

 For `UserStorage` and `EventStorage`, at the lowest level, we implemented `Journal{User,Event}Storage` backed by [HawtJournal](https://github.com/fusesource/hawtjournal/) to store underlying records reliably.
-In addition, when clients is quering records which cannot be filtered by the supported indices, the server will loop through all the potential hits, look up the properties from the `Journal` and then filter.
+In addition, when clients are quering records which cannot be filtered by the supported indices, the server will loop through all the potential hits, look up the properties from the `Journal` and then filter accordingly.
 For better performance, there are also decorators for each storage like `Cached{User,Event}Storage` to support caching and `BloomFiltered{User,Event}Storage` to support fast rejection for filters like `ExactMatch`.
 Please also beware that each `Storage` maintains a monotonically increasing counter as the internal id generator for each event and user received.

 To make the funnel and cohort queries fast, `EventHub` also maintains three indices, `ShardedEventIndex`, `UserEventIndex`, and `DatedEventIndex` behind the scene. `DatedEventIndex` simply tracks the mapping from a given date, the id of the first event received in that day. `ShardedEventIndex` can be thought of as sorted event ids sharded by event type. `UserEventIndex` can be thought of as sorted event ids sharded by users.